The F-35C BuNo 168842 with the special coating parked at Midland airport, Texas, in November 2022. (Image credit: @TimHPatriot)

 Return to Standard Livery

-By early 2023, the F-35C BuNo 168842 was spotted in its original grey livery, with the reflective tiles removed.
-Additionally, the aircraft’s Modex changed from XE-105 to XE-101, but it remained assigned to VX-9, stationed at Naval Air Weapons Station China Lake.
+In early 2023, the F-35C BuNo 168842 was seen in its original grey paint job, but the reflective tiles were gone.
+The Modex of the plane also changed from XE-105 to XE-101, but it stayed with VX-9, which is based at Naval Air Weapons Station China Lake.

 Final Thoughts